ZafeerA123/optivize_frontend/navigation/deployment.md

 When creating a record you need to put in some information.
 Here is the following information that should be inputted:
 ```
-Record name: name of your project (ex: bioludica)
+Record name: name of your project (ex: optivize)
 Record type: A - Routes traffic to an IPv4 address and some AWS resources
 Value: 3.129.109.200
 TTL (seconds): 300